 She explains that tea tree oil has a more targeted and strong version of the antimicrobial and antibacterial properties of lavender essential oil.
 "This ultra-fresh essential oil is packed with healing and cleansing abilities that make it great for a face steam because it can get right into the pores and skin to deeply treat congestion and bacteria," she says.
 "Plus, it smells like an intense spa, which is always welcomed."

 "Geranium essential oil is gentle on the skin and has a beautiful feminine aroma that has been known to help balance hormones and relieve stress," she says.
 She suggests adding a few drops to a warm bath and using the aroma to naturally steam the face.
 You can also add it to your current moisturizer for a balancing boost.

 What ingredients to avoid

 The only other type of oil she cautions against mixing is any citrus oil, especially bergamot. "[It] can be phototoxic and make the skin overly sensitive to direct sunlight," she says.
 "Beyond that, I would say it’s best to keep your skincare routine very simple, so that you know where possible irritations are coming from."
-She also advices to drink lots of water and sleep; you always need your "me" time.
+She also advises to drink lots of water and sleep; you always need your "me" time.